nauticalmike/3scale-service-mesh-hackathon/service-mesh-3scale-modules/05_Secure_bookinfo_w_3scale_service_mesh/README.md

-# Secure the Bookinfo App Using OSSM
+# Secure the Bookinfo App Using OSSM and 3scale

 The goal for this lab is to use the `bookinfo` app and secure it using OSSM and 3Scale with the API Manager serving as Control plane and the Istio's Ingress gateway to access the service.

 ## Prerequisites

 1. Have an OpenShift (OCP) v4.x running cluster
-2. Have SMCP working instance
+2. Have SMCP working instance (OSSM v2.0 not 2.1 as Mixer is required)
 3. Have the `bookinfo` example app deployed, including the VirtualService and Gateway.

 ## Generate Handler, Rule and Instance Resources

 When we provisioned our SMCP instance, we enabled the 3Scale addon (adapter) which includes an utility to generate the `Handler`, `Instance` and `Rule` Service Mesh resources, in order to be used in conjunction with 3Scale's control plane the API Manager.

+***NOTE***
+***
+On the previous 3scale release v2.10 and OSSM v2.0 the 3scale/OSSM integration was done using the 3scale adapter, which uses gRPC to communicate with the OSSM CP Mixer component for policy enforcement.
+In OSSM v2.1 the Mixer component was completely removed and now in favor of the `ServiceMeshExtension` using WebAssembly.
+***

 To generate these resources export the following to variables:
 1. The ns where your SMCP instance resides: